PressWagon/ComfyUI-StringsAndThings/README.md

 # Part 1 - String Formatting
 Lora Selector - lets you pick a LoRa while also outputting its name as a string.

-Lora Name Collector - takes up to 5 LoRas.
-Does not currently stack with itself (will fix this eventually).
+Lora Name Collector - takes up to 5 LoRas, should now work chaining multiple together for >5 loras.

 Debug String - Attempts to print input to the console.
 Primarily useful for strings, but tries to take anything as input.